shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Gra one, Sui zero!”
 Gale cheered.

 “Yeah, yeah.”
 Sui grouched.
-He turned real quick and shot a bush.
+He turned really quick and shot a bush.

 “What are you shooting at?”